-firewall as a service (FWaaS)
+What is firewall as a service (FWaaS)?

 How does FWaaS work?

-FWaaS services operate in a manner similar to any other cloud infrastructure service.
+FWaaS operates in a manner similar to any other cloud infrastructure service.
 FWaaS vendors stand up data centers with massive firewall implementations, achieving significant economies of scale.
 They then create virtual isolation between the services offered to different customers, avoiding security issues that might arise if one customer were able to modify another customer's configuration or inspect their network traffic.

 This article is part of